Skip to content

 2. Inspect the redacted threat model excerpt.

-If the proof surface feels close to your situation, send the URL and the failure you're worried about.
+If the proof surface feels close to your situation, get a 3-point trust risk read.

 Want this inspection applied to your product?